domibarton/docker-sabnzbd/README.md

 ### UID and GID

 By default SABnzbd runs with user ID and group ID `666`.
-If you want to run SABnzbd with different ID's you've to set the `UID` and/or `GID` environment variables, for example:
+If you want to run SABnzbd with different ID's you've to set the `SABNZBD_UID` and/or `SABNZBD_GID` environment variables, for example:

 ```
-UID=1234
+SABNZBD_UID=1234
-GID=1234
+SABNZBD_GID=1234
 ```

 ## Improvements for SABnzbd version > 0.8